smonff/smonff/README.md

 I am mostly on Github for contributing to your projects.
 My own personnal things are on [Codeberg](https://codeberg.org/smonff).
 Please check them out!

+- 🐍 Currently looking for a job and learning Python
-- 🔭 I’m currently working on an [Art World simulation project](https://metacpan.org/pod/Art::World)
+- 🔭 I worked on an [Art World simulation project](https://metacpan.org/pod/Art::World)
 - 🌱 I’m currently learning the drums and getting better at Perl
 - 👯 I’m looking for a job, [get my CV](https://hi.balik.network/fr/cv_sebastien_feugere_2020-06-12.pdf)
 - 🐄 I’m looking for help with Emacs and getting better at the drums